Scalable and Secure Cloud PBX Phone Systems

 Disparate communication systems are costly, complex, and ultimately unsustainable in today’s complex business landscape.
 To remain competitive, businesses need agile and flexible solutions that enable employees to work efficiently from anywhere.
 They need a comprehensive communications platform — one that includes video conferencing, phone service, team chat, and more.

 Zoom Phone comes as part of Zoom’s entire suite of solutions.
 With Zoom Meetings and Team Chat, Zoom Webinars, Zoom Phone, and Zoom Rooms, we solve the challenge of juggling multiple tools by combining business communications on one streamlined platform.

 Entirely cloud-based, the Zoom unified communications platform offers greater flexibility, reliability, and scalability.
 You can spend less time managing different systems and contracts, and more time improving productivity, enhancing collaboration, and getting work done.

 Cloud PBX FAQ

-The price of a Cloud PBX depends on the service you choose, number of users, and features.
+The price of a Cloud PBX depends on the phone service you choose, the number of users, and any additional features.
 A standard cloud PBX system plan can range between $120 and $300 /year/user on average, depending on the type of plan.

-Migrating to a cloud-hosted PBX system is easy — just connect with a Zoom Phone product specialist to learn what it takes to adopt a system and select a plan to suit your business needs.
-Once a system is provisioned, IT administrators can navigate a straightforward, step-by-step process to set up company numbers, add users, provision devices, and more.
+Migrating to a PBX cloud phone system is easy — just connect with a Zoom Phone product specialist to learn what it takes to adopt a system and select a plan to suit your business needs.
+Once a system is provisioned, IT administrators can navigate a straightforward, step-by-step process to set up company phone numbers, add users, provision devices, and more.